hwanglab/tcga-prad-cslbp/README.md

 - (1) go to the folder "step1)feature_extrction", then run the function "main_feasExtraction.m"

-  - to run the "main_feasExtrcation.m", make sure that YOU should change the imageTrainPath (line 39) and imageDebugPath (line 43) to the local address of your computer
+  - To run the "main_feasExtrcation.m", make sure that YOU should change the imageTrainPath (line 39) and imageDebugPath (line 43) to the local address of your computer

-  - the extracted image features are finnally saved into the .mat files, please feel free to check and revise it in lines: 161-162
+  - The extracted image features are finnally saved into the .mat files, please feel free to check and revise it in lines: 161-162